 - Remove pits from umeboshi and dice finely, along with shiso leaves.

 - Add tahini, umeboshi, and shiso.
 Process until it starts to become smooth.

 - Drizzle olive oil into food processor while spinning.

-The base hummus recipe is based on Alton Brown’s “Hummus for real” recipe.
+Inspired by Alton Brown’s “Hummus for real” recipe.